mgutz/mygrate/README.md

 ## Installation

-    npm install -g schema
+    npm install -g mygrate

-To run migrations for MySQL
+Depending on your database, you will need to install either

     npm install mysql

-To run migrations for PostgreSQL

     npm install pg